SyedGMohammed75/ShieldAI-bot/README.md

 <div align="center">

-_"Insurance has always been designed for people who already have everything._
+*"Financial protection has always been designed for people who already have everything.*
-_ShieldAI is designed for everyone else."_
+*ShieldAI is designed for everyone else."*

 <br/>